 Pivot Table

-Like I said previously, you can only pivot by time period.
-I removed the value “sentiment score” (just to make room on the table, you can keep it if you want to), and changed the date granularity to “year”.
-Now I can see the room price trends year over year.
+You can pivot the table by the field of your choice.
+I will be looking at room type.
+I removed the value sentiment score (just to make room on the table, you can keep it if you want to).
+Now I can see the average room price per room type in each country.

 Did this answer your question?